yh371174229/ArcgisScriptTools/README.md

 To use the toolboxes, download the files as a zipped folder.
 Unzip and navigate to the folder in ArcCatalog.
 The toolbox should appear and instructions for each tool will be available in the tool's help section.

+If you find yourself having trouble installing these modules, or would like to find more modules, [try this website](http://www.lfd.uci.edu/~gohlke/pythonlibs/):
+These are simplified module installation files.

 Notes
 -------------
 Sometimes you will need to manually set the source script for each tool.
 This can be accomplished in the "Source" tab of the tool's "Properties"